Telefonorosso/l2boot/README.md

 It opens the selected HDF file or Linux block device, answers requests from the Amiga and provides the remote disk contents over Ethernet.

 It can serve native RDB images, Linux block devices and compatible direct-DOS filesystem images.

-Despite the historical `l2boot-pi-hdf-server` source filename, the server is not Raspberry Pi specific and can run on normal Linux PCs and virtual machines.

 ## Credits